serviceanimals/Harper/README.md

 # [serviceanimals/Harper](https://github.com/serviceanimals/Harper/)

+Harper's coat is getting better!
+She ran through the rain and the tall grass (chest high) yesteday.
+Her hair growth is astounding!

 [![riverbankHarper20200521.jpg](https://github.com/serviceanimals/Harper/raw/master/riverbankHarper20200521.jpg)](https://github.com/serviceanimals/Harper/raw/master/riverbankHarper20200521.jpg)

 The picture above was taken five days after the one below it.
 The only topicals that are being used are completely natural: sunlight, rain and running.
 [Food as medicine](https://serviceanimals.github.io/FaM/) plus her own canine companion are employed in this battle to control Harper's mange too.
 Do you see the improvement in Harper's coat?